CatspersCoffee/Sway_Developer_Environment_Basics/README.md

 To develop in Sway on the Fuel blockchain you want to have the Fuel toolchain installed. `fuelup` is the official package manager for the Fuel toolchain.
 The take away here is what you get with fuelup is `forc` (the `f`uel `orc`hestrator), `fuel-core` as well as a bunch of other tools.

-`forc` provides a variety of tools and commands for developers working with the Fuel ecosystem, from a simple way to scaffold a new project to formatting, running scripts, deploying contracts, testing contracts, and more. `forc` is to Fuel, what `cargo` is to Rust or what `pip` is to Pyhon. `fuel-core` lets you spin up an local Fuel node to run tests against during your Sway development.
+`forc` provides a variety of tools and commands for developers working with the Fuel ecosystem, from a simple way to scaffold a new project to formatting, running scripts, deploying contracts, testing contracts, and more. `forc` is to Fuel, what `cargo` is to Rust or what `pip` is to Python. `fuel-core` lets you spin up an local Fuel node to run tests against during your Sway development.